 You also want to know about positive brand mentions.
 You can leverage these to help your marketing efforts.

-By keeping track of your brand mentions, you can gain a better understanding of what your customers feel about your product.
-It is likely to be useful feedback, even when it's negative.
-It can even help highlight where you should prioritize your product development to meet your customer’s needs better.
+By keeping track of your brand mentions, you can better understand what your customers feel about your product.
+It is likely to be helpful feedback, even when it's negative.
+It can even help highlight where you should prioritize your product development to better meet your customer's needs.

 What is Brand Perception?